JNRowe/vim-configs/dein.rst

         \ 'on_cmd': ['Man', 'Mangrep', 'Vman'],
     \ })

+..

-Motions to move a cursor without changing the column
+    “Motions to move a cursor without changing the column”

 .. code-block:: vim